 Impotence/Erectile Dysfunction (cont.)

 The diagnosis of erectile dysfunction relies on the history.
 It is important to ensure that the problem is truly erectile dysfunction and not a different type of sexual dysfunction.
 The evaluation of erectile dysfunction focuses on identifying possible medical causes of the erectile dysfunction.
 Thus, the physician should conduct a full medical history (reviewing past medical and surgical history, medications, and social history) as well as physical examination.
 Thereafter, a more focused and thorough sexual, medical, and psychosocial history should be performed.
-Erectile dysfunction is a delicate topic, and your doctor should be sensitive and caring to make you comfortable about sharing these intimate details of your private life.
+Erectile dysfunction is a delicate topic, and a doctor should be sensitive and caring to make you comfortable about sharing these intimate details of your private life.
 Prior to your visit, you may also complete a validated ED questionnaire such as the IIEF-SHIM questionnaire.

 - Your doctor will ask if you have difficulty obtaining an erection, if the erection is suitable for penetration, if the erection can be maintained for completion of sexual activity.
 You will be asked about the onset of the erectile dysfunction, whether the problem is persistent or intermittent.